-- Connect with diverse audiences across platforms and media.
+- Connect with diverse audiences through your writing.

-- Kick-start your career with live briefs and accredited work placements.
+- Kick-start your career with accredited work placements.

-On this course, you’ll focus on your development as a writer and content creator in the global creative industries.
-You’ll be supported throughout by a network of leading practitioners, editors and publishers, graduating with the practical skills and real-world contacts you need to work as a writer.
+On this course, you’ll focus on your development as a writer and content creator.
+You’ll be supported by a network of leading practitioners, editors and publishers, graduating with the skills and real-world contacts you need to work as a writer.

 How you learn

 Our team of novelists, poets, scriptwriters and editors will help you become a confident writer skilled in everything from prose fiction to publishing.

 Our external networks create opportunities for you to connect with professional partners, gaining valuable real-world experience of the creative industries and the vibrant Sheffield creative scene.